 We may choose to take advantage of some, but not all, of these available exemptions.
 We have taken advantage of reduced reporting requirements in our periodic reports.
 In particular, we have presented only two years of audited financial statements and correspondingly reduced "Management's Discussion and Analysis of Financial Condition and Results of Operations" disclosure.
 We cannot predict whether investors will find our common stock less attractive if we rely on certain or all of these exemptions.
-If some investors find our common stock less attractive trading market for our common stock and our stock price may be more volatile.
+If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.